ok-Alice/dot-vault/Doc/Setup&testing.md

 * Deploy **sign_transfer.contract**
 * Deploy **oracle.contract**

-Copy the hash (Not the address!) of both and supply them as argument for the contructor when deploying **collateral.contract**, also set **usingMock** to true for manual testing.
+Copy the hash (Not the address!) of both and supply them as argument for the constructor when deploying **collateral.contract**, also set **usingMock** to true for manual testing.

 For example:
 ![DeployCollateral](img/deployCollateral.png)

 ## Register Collection

-Now that the Collateral contract is succesful deployed, you can call the **registerNFTCollection** function to start accepting NFTs from this collection as collateral for a loan.
+Now that the Collateral contract is successful deployed, you can call the **registerNFTCollection** function to start accepting NFTs from this collection as collateral for a loan.

-You can verify the register action was succesfull using the functions **registeredNFTCollection** and **testQueryOracle**
+You can verify the register action was successfull using the functions **registeredNFTCollection** and **testQueryOracle**

 ## Deposit NFT